mauritssilvis/darts/cli/java/README.md

 |       | T20 | T20 | T20 | T19 | T19 | T19 | T19 | T19 | D18 |    56 |
 |       | T20 | T20 | T20 | T19 | T19 | T19 | D25 | D25 | D25 |   560 |
 ```

+Note that it doesn't matter in which order the first eight darts are thrown.
+Therefore, each row of the table represents multiple checkouts.

 #### 2.1.2 Default parameters